tensorflow/tfx/docs/guide/examplegen.md

 example_gen = CsvExampleGen(input=examples, input_config=input)
 ```

+Retrieving a certain span can be done with RangeConfig, which is detailed below.

 ### Date

 Note: this feature is only availible after TFX 0.22.1.

 If your data source is organized on filesystem by date, TFX supports
 mapping dates directly to span numbers.
 There are three specs to represent
-mapping from dates to spans: {YYYY}, {MM}, and {DD}.
-The three specs should
+mapping from dates to spans: {YYYY}, {MM}, and {DD}:

-be altogether present in the [input glob pattern](https://github.com/tensorflow/tfx/blob/master/tfx/proto/example_gen.proto)
+*   The three specs should be altogether present in the [input glob pattern](https://github.com/tensorflow/tfx/blob/master/tfx/proto/example_gen.proto)
     once any is specified:
 *   Either {SPAN} spec or this set of date specs can be specified
     exclusively.
 *   A calendar date with the year from YYYY, the month from MM, and the